 Checking tread wear is pretty simple – just do the “penny test” or use a tread depth gauge.
 Check around the entire tire so you can see if the rubber is wearing evenly.
 A difference of 1.5mm (1/16”) or more means that your tires are wearing unevenly, and are likely out of balance.

 All elements of your suspension, such as bearings, shocks, and struts, are vulnerable to damage from the vibration caused by imbalanced tires.
 Suspension issues usually cause “cupping” – a type of tread wear characterized by even tread wear distributed around the circumference of the tire.
-Suspension issues can also cause partial traction loss.
-Either of these issues are reason for you to bring your car in for inspection.
+Worn suspension components like shocks or struts and also lack of regular tire rotation can account for this kind of wear. that makes it a good reason for you to bring your car in for inspection.

 The three signs described above are the most likely things you will notice that indicate imbalanced tires.
 Keep in mind that the vibration causing uneven wear, suspension issues, or increased fuel usage may not be perceptible to the driver.
 Just because you don’t feel vibration, doesn’t mean you shouldn’t bring your vehicle in.